 The Nehemiah Vision - Nelson Mandela Bay

 Like Nehemiah, we can rebuild our city.
 Imagine NM Bay in transformation, where there is socio-economic upliftment.
-The standard of education and health-care improves, leading to more skilled and educated graduates.
-The people are better able to find work and earn stable income, which means less poverty.
+The standard of education and health care improves, leading to more skilled and educated graduates.
+The people are better able to find work and earn a stable income, which means less poverty.
 In turn, daily living becomes less of a battle of desperation.
-People have time to examine their behaviour and hold their leaders accountable to moral and Godly principles.
+People have time to examine their behavior and hold their leaders accountable to moral and Godly principles.
 Communities develop pride and so unite to protect each other and maintain their upliftment.
 Violent crimes lessen as people are held accountable for their actions.
-Children can walk safely in the streets, knowing their neighbours will protect them.
+Children can walk safely in the streets, knowing their neighbors will protect them.
 (Zechariah 8: 4-5; Isaiah 60: 17b-18)

 4 Parts of the Vision

 In August 2012, Bishop Lunga Ka Siboto chose Nehemiah 2:17 for the theme of his address at a Community Forum.
 A month later, a vision of how to implement the Nehemiah vision in NM Bay was presented at the Bishop’s prayer meeting.
 This vision was confirmed by the Church Leaders at the next Bishop's monthly prayer meeting in November 2012 with scripture from Habakkuk 2: 2-3.
 The vision is in four parts.

 - A big circle in the form of a foundation surrounds NM Bay.
 A strong foundation is not possible without the mixture of all the elements needed.
 Only once these elements are united, will they have the strength to support the metro.
 This is “church unity”.
 (John 17:21) That strength will be determined by the strength of the unity of churches in our metro.
 (Psalm 133)